kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 Vehicle dynamic simulation is contingent on having data on your vehicle.
-Centre of gravity position and inertial properties are some of the most basic pieces of information needed to describe a vehicle.
+Centre of gravity position and inertial properties are some of the most basic pieces of information needed parameterize the car.
 With public databases and journals, one can identify trends in the industry to make a reasonable guess of a vehicle's centre of gravity position and inertial properties.